Independent day school, providing an optimal environment to learn and grow together, offering... Read more...

 Under German law private individuals may not handle the remains, or even the ashes.
 This may have implications if the ashes are to be taken to the home country and scattered.
 It is therefore important to speak to the funeral home or crematorium to get advice on how to repatriate the remains.

 If burial or cremation is to take place outside of Germany, the funeral home can take care of many of the arrangements.
 However, the initial registration of the death follows exactly the same procedures as those outlined above.Embalming is compulsory if a body is to be shipped or flown from Germany, but not if it is to be transported by road.
 Due to the high costs involved, remains are often repatriated only after cremation in Germany.

 Note: Recent changes to flight security means that many airlines are no longer prepared to carry closed coffins.

-Under much controversy the Swiss organisation Dignitas opened its first office in Germany a few years ago.
+Under much controversy the Swiss organisation Dignitas opened its first office in Germany in 2005.
 It provides advice and information but will not provide any drugs for the purpose of assisted suicide.
-There is also a German Society for Dying with Dignity (DGHS) which has over 35,000 members.
+There is also a German Society for Dying with Dignity (DGHS).